zrthstr/docker-linux-capabilities-breakout/README.md

 ## Implemented so far
 ### CAP_SYS_MODULE
-Done according to this doc https://book.hacktricks.xyz/linux-hardening/privilege-escalation/linux-capabilities#cap_sys_module
+Done according to this excelent doc https://book.hacktricks.xyz/linux-hardening/privilege-escalation/linux-capabilities#cap_sys_module

 This escape works by first compiling a kernel module that subsequently gets loded via insmod into the host's kernel space.
 Note that this mean that the kernel headers for the compilaton need to match the hosts kernel.